The problem: Lack of awareness

 How can Vedic meditation help?

-Our emotional perception becomes far more acute and we develop greater awareness of others’ needs as well as our own.
+Our emotional perception becomes far more acute, and we develop greater awareness of others’ needs as well as our own.
 Our heightened sense of awareness and perceptual capabilities allow us to engage with, and appreciate the beauty of, the present moment.

-Even if you’ve tried mindfulness before and it didn’t work for you, Vedic meditation may well be the technique for you.
+Even if you’ve tried Mindfulness before and it didn’t work for you, Vedic meditation may well be the technique for you.

-Whilst meditating, in your deepest, most restful state, your mind, body and nervous system will start letting go of all the noise and stimulation that usually distract you.
+While meditating, in your deepest, most restful state, your mind, body and nervous system will start letting go of all the noise and stimulation that usually distract you.
 Instead of being clouded with internal noise, you effortlessly find yourself tuning in to all of the richness that surrounds you.